Palestine Railways: World War II extensions and operations

 During the Second World War traffic on PR increased dramatically from 1940 to 1945.
 The PR main line was a supply route for the North African Campaign that lasted from the Italian attack on Egypt in 1940 until the German surrender in Tunisia in May 1943.
 In April – May 1941 the Italian air force and German Luftwaffe used Vichy French air bases in the mandated territories of Syria and Lebanon as staging posts to support Rashid Ali's coup d'état against Iraq's pro-British government.
 British and Empire forces landed in southern Iraq and overthrew the coup in the brief Anglo-Iraqi War of May 1941.
 Then in June and July 1941 PR served as a supply route for the British Empire invasion of Vichy Syria and Lebanon.

 PR suffered relatively few enemy air attacks.
 In 1941 Haifa suffered several air raids, one of which left an unexploded bomb within a few yards of the line.
 The last significant air attack on the railway was late in 1942, damaging the rail link to Haifa port.
 The attacks killed one railway worker and wounded ten more.

 Suez canal area

-In June 1941 Australian Royal Engineers started building a line alongside the Suez Canal southwards from PR's terminus at El Kantara.
+In June 1941 Australian Army Engineers started building a line alongside the Suez Canal southwards from PR's terminus at El Kantara.
 In July 1941 they connected the new line with Egyptian State Railways (ESR) by a swing bridge at El Ferdan across the canal.
 In August 1941 PR started operating a through service between Haifa and Cairo.
 Construction of the line beside the canal continued until July 1942 when it reached El Shatt.
 ESR then took over operation of the completed route.